haileys/bark/README.md

 * Built-in time synchronisation and latency detection - no high precision NTP required!

-* Adjusts audio playback rate with the Speex resampler to stay in sync
+* Adjusts audio playback rate with soxr to stay in sync

 ### Running the server under Pipewire or Pulse